Lowering blood glucose

 Test yourself

-In short lowering blood glucose is a highly complex and controversial subject.
-If you are obese, have diabetes or know that you are insulin-resistant with a high HbA1c it is imperative that you test yourself regularly.
+In short lowering blood glucose is a complex and controversial subject.
+If you are obese, have diabetes or know that you are insulin-resistant with a raised HbA1c it is imperative that you test yourself regularly.
 Exactly how do unrefined high fibre carbs affect you personally?
 Can you enjoy sourdough bread?
 What about new potatoes?

 Continuous Glucose Monitors are coming down in price and have become very user-friendly.
-Measuring your blood sugar every few minutes, and recording it via blue tooth on your cellphone gives you immediate feedback on the response of your body to these carbs.
+Measuring your blood sugar every few minutes and recording it via blue tooth on your cellphone gives you immediate feedback on the response of your body to these carbs.

 Use one periodically for two weeks.